Whiplash 101 in Ballard Seattle WA

-One of the most common injuries that occur as a result of car accidents in Mountlake Terrace is whiplash.
+One of the most common injuries that occur as a result of car accidents in Ballard Seattle WA is whiplash.
 Known clinically as an "acceleration/deceleration injury," whiplash may not appear to be a serious problem right away.

 Consider this: A rear-end collision that happens at five miles per hour delivers the same force as catching a ten-pound bag of sand dropped from two stories.
 If catching that bag sounds difficult, consider the force put on your neck and spine during a whiplash injury.